mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 Each LU in a TDM project must have additional components to support TDM functionality.

-## LU Basic Structure
+## Basic LU Structure

 Each LU in a TDM project has the following structure:

 - Dummy root table: FABRIC_TDM_ROOT.

-- TDM generic LU tables that are linked to the root table.
+- Generic TDM LU tables that are linked to the root table.

 - Two main branches that are linked to the root table:

   - **Source branch**, LU tables that extract an entity's source data.
 Source LU tables are populated when a TDM task needs to load (insert) entities to a target environment and therefore must extract the source data of these entities.

   - **Target branch**, LU tables that extract the target keys of an entity.
 The keys are extracted from the target environment to enable deleting an entity from a target environment if required by the TDM task.